pathdata/UNMaSk/DCIS/readme.md

 2. Convert the mat to tfrecords before training

-3. Predict the output based on the inference file generated in exp_dir

 ### Run prediction on the test images in predict_CIS directory using generate_output_DCIS.py script

+1. Predict output on test images based on the inference file generated in exp_dir during training

 ### Run Spatial analysis after stitching the tiled output and generate Morisita score for each slide.